Oliver Springs High School

-Oliver Springs High School (OSHS) is the Roane County high school operated by Roane County Schools that serves the city of Oliver Springs, Tennessee.
+Oliver Springs High School (OSHS) is the Roane County high school operated by Roane County Schools (Tennessee) that serves the city of Oliver Springs, Tennessee.
 The campus of 6.6 acre is located next to Arrowhead Park.
 Some of the park's facilities are used for school extracurricular programs.
 The school is STEAM certified.
 The school has 44 faculty for a student-teacher ratio at Oliver Springs High School of 21:1.
-Steve Branham is the Principal.
-Mika Booth is the Assistant Principal.